kstets/Lefty_Lemurs/README.md

 I uploaded both my original and clean dataset, as well as my data analysis file.

-If you click on the "Wiki" tab, you can see the behind-the-scenes of my study, and see pictures of the lemurs!
+If you click on the "Wiki" tab on the GitHub page, you can see the behind-the-scenes of my study, and see pictures of the lemurs!

 Feel free to look around :-)